 We all want to spend more time doing the things that make us happy and less time getting there.
 With big changes on the way and limited street space available, we need to plan ahead to make sure Center City works for everyone.

 That’s why the City of Seattle, Sound Transit, King County Metro, and the Downtown Seattle Association are working together to create a 20-year vision and action plan to improve mobility and enhance our public spaces.

 To tackle congestion in the near-term, the plan will also recommend projects, policies, and programs that can be implemented within the next few years.
-These potential near-term strategies are what we would like you to think about and provide feedback on today.
+These potential near-term strategies are described in greater detail on the following pages.

 Visit the project webpage to learn more about how the partner agencies are working together to build the One Center City plan.